krishnajanolia1994/OnlileExaminationSpringHibernate/README.md

 Mapping: The project uses hibernate mapping annotation.

 Very soon; I found one major problem.
 When I observed this project thoroughly, I found that the data base would have huge amount of unnecessary metadata.
-To solve this issue, I switched
+To solve this issue, I used hibernate mapping.